Lake Chrissie's flamingos, Mpumalanga

 The flamingos of Lake Chrissie are attracted by a string of freshwater lakes, a region some refer to as the country’s 'Lake District'.
 It’s a particularly appropriate name because there are in fact 270 lakes and pans, all inter-connected.

-Only 3 hours from Johannesburg, this area of Mpumalanga has long been overlooked for tourism, with most people racing to the more intense climes of the Lowveld.
+Only three hours from Johannesburg, this area of Mpumalanga has long been overlooked for tourism, with most people racing to the more intense climes of the Lowveld.
 But here, in the subtle blues and greens of the lake-dappled high grasslands of Lake Chrissie, are wondrous delights – including frogs and birds.

 You’ll find both species of flamingo here – lesser and greater.
 Up to 20 000 of them periodically turn the limpid waters of Lake Chrissie (near the town of Chrissiesmeer) a festive pink.

 They come to wiggle their toes in the mud, scaring up tiny shrimps and other delicious food sources.
-Flamingos never settle in 1 place, but they do have their favourite breeding and meeting places.
+Flamingos never settle in one place, but they do have their favourite breeding and meeting places.
 Lake Chrissie is one of them.

 Nocturnal fliers, they will head back and forth across southern Africa to various lakes and pans.
 You might see the same flamingos next at the Makgadikgadi Pans in Botswana.
 They are restless birds.